Tier Based Subscription Billing Automation Overview

 After reviewing your feedback, Spiffy is proud to introduce a new layer of billing automation for subscriptions!

 Previously, you have had the option to set up global billing automation, but now, you can set up more specific automation for tiers on your subscription products.
+When you create 'Tiers' for your subscription products and add plans to the tier, you will be able to start setting up more subscription-specific automation triggers for that tier ( ex: Subscription Started, Subscription Payment Failed, Subscription Canceling/Cancelled, etc.)

 In this overview, we will go over how to start setting up tier based billing automation, as well as give insight into when certain events would run when configured.